AllegorithmicSAS/sat-scons/readme.md

             substance_logo.png
 ```
 * The data directory contains 3 different Substance materials.
 The dependencies contains
-various subgraphs and images used by the materials.
+various substance files and images used by the materials.
 * arnold_python.py contains code for rendering a thumbnail using Arnold's Python API
+* appleseed_python.py contains code for rendering a thumbnail using the appleseed command line renderer
 * SConstruct is a Python file containing the build process for cooking and rendering
 described below